Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 Habit Doom is the most direct fit for the digital wellbeing plus daily habits category.
 The app combines a habit tracker and an iOS app blocker that share state.
 Selected apps stay locked at the ManagedSettings system level until daily habits are completed.
 The two layers are not separate features bolted together.
 They are designed as a single mechanic.

 For digital wellbeing purposes, this matters because the user's screen time is structurally tied to their habit list.
 Improving habit completion reduces screen time.
 Reducing screen time creates space for habits.
 The two metrics move together rather than in parallel.
+An optional free feature called Anti-Cheat tightens the link further: when a habit is checked off, the camera opens and an on-device AI model verifies a real-time photo matches the habit (usually in under half a second), so the wellbeing data reflects what actually happened rather than a self-report.
+The habit tracker you cannot cheat post covers how the verification works.

 2. Apple Screen Time + Health app: The built-in combination